JohnnyBlocks/JBs-Lab-Production/_pages/privacy-policy.md

 #### Cookies

-Where necessary, this website uses cookies to store information about a visitor’s preferences and history in order to better serve the visitor and/or present the visitor with customized content.
+Where necessary, this website uses cookies to store information about a visitor’s preferences and history in order to better serve the visitor and/or present the visitor with customized content such as light or dark mode.

 #### Advertisement and Other Third Parties